-The District's Management Planning fund budget reflects an overall fund balance decrease of \$4,988,292.
-The fund balance increased \$706,768 from the prior year, creating a positive variance to budget of \$5,695,060.
+The District's Management Planning fund budget reflects a \$3,355,522 fund balance decrease.
+Actual fund balance increased \$4,765,292 from the prior year, creating a positive variance of \$8,120,814.

-Overall, revenues exceeded budget by \$554,760.
-This is largely due to investment/interest income which exceeded budgeted amount by \$551,725 due to improved market conditions.
+Overall, revenues were over budget by \$248,825.
+This is largely due to investment/interest income which exceeded budgeted amount by \$666,711 due to market conditions.

-Expenditures overall were under budget by \$5,140,300, with \$3,121,021 in unspent project funds due to on-going or delayed work on capital projects, including the MCWD's Campus improvement project, 325 Blake Road Stormwater Management, and Cottageville Park.
+Expenditures overall were under budget by \$7,872,019, with \$4,139,521 in unspent project implementation funds due to on-going or delayed work on capital projects, including the MCWD's Campus improvement project, 325 Blake Road Stormwater Management, and Cottageville Park.

-District operations and personnel and programs were under budget by \$1,219,731 primarily due to position vacancies throughout the organization.
-Other factors positively impacting the Programs budget included Research & Monitoring's contracted services work on the 2D model build budgeted and scheduled for 2023 being delayed until 2024.
+District operations and personnel and programs were under budget by \$1,223,111 primarily due to position vacancies throughout the organization.
+Other factors positively impacting the Programs budget included Research & Monitoring's contracted services work on the 2D model build which is an on-going project with expenses coming in less than expected in 2024.